risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-time-window.md

 FROM TUMBLE ( table_or_source, time_col, window_size [, offset ] );
 ```

-- *table_or_source* specifies the table/source/materialized view that need to be assigned with time windows.
+- *table_or_source* specifies the table/source/materialized view that needs to be assigned with time windows.

 - *time_col* specifies the column to determine time windows on.
 It can be in either timestamp or timestamp with time zone format.